AliciaFrederick/choice-and-chance/content/Game.md

 - “Winning” a combat, which could mean surviving.
 - Smart or creative actions

-Players start with 15 points, and then acquire new skills, and upgrade existing ones.
+Players start with 15 points, to use during character creation.

 **Skills** start at TN 9 and are capped at +6.
 Each improvement provides a +1.
 Skills and Forms when mastered will provide a boon or augment.